philanderson888/philanderson.uk2/README.md

 # philanderson.uk2

-temporary replacement for philanderson.uk while i fix it and upgrade to latest version of contentful and gatsby
+Migrate site to philanderson.uk via bolt - slowly go through and move all links etc to other site